abpio/abp-commercial-docs/en/studio/solution-templates/microservice/overview.md

-# ABP Studio Microservice Solution Template
+# ABP Studio Microservice Solution Template Overview

-ABP Studio provides pre-architected and production-ready templates to jump start a new solution.
-One of them is the Microservice solution template.
-You can use it to build distributed systems with common microservice patterns.
-It includes multiple services, API gateways and applications that are well integrated to each other and ready to be a great base solution for your system.

-> **This document explains the Microservice solution template in every details.
-So, it is a reference document to fully understand the solution and refer when you have trouble.**
->
-> **If you just want to quickly create a microservice solution, please refer to [the quick start guide](../quick-starts/microservice.md).**

-## Overall

-In this section, you will know what that solution template offers to you in overall.
+In this document, you will learn what the Microservice solution template offers to you.

-### The Big Picture
+## The Big Picture

 ***TODO: Prepare a diagram of the fundamental components of the system.***

-### Pre-Installed Libraries & Services
+## Pre-Installed Libraries & Services

 All the following **libraries and services** are **pre-installed** and **configured** for both of **development** and **production** environments.
 After creating your solution, you can **change** to **remove** most of them.